Common Syntax Errors

 3083: WHILE statement missing ENDW

-These two issues are very closely related and so are grouped together.
+These two issues are closely related and are therefore grouped together.
 The

 is missing.

-in the error.
-Then trace through the code until the end of the statement block is found.
-Add the
+Then, trace through the code until the end of the statement block is found.
+Add the missing

 3085: Label already defined <label name>